Miguel Rojas Player Props: Dodgers vs. Phillies

-After hitting .216 with a double and four RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers face the Philadelphia Phillies (who will hand the ball to Ranger Suarez) at 7:05 PM ET on Friday.
+After batting .216 with a double and four RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers take on the Philadelphia Phillies (who will start Aaron Nola) at 4:05 PM ET on Saturday.

 Miguel Rojas Game Info & Props vs. the Phillies